 Pakistan: Foundations of Grit and Ownership

 Growing up in Pakistan, my love for books shaped the earliest version of who I am.
 Stories became my teachers, and learning became a lifelong habit.
-As a proud alumni of UMT (Batch 8, MCS 2000–2002), I received an internship offer at a Job Fair even before finishing my degree.
+As a proud alumnus of Hamdard University (Batch 8, MCS 2000–2002), I received an internship offer at a Job Fair even before finishing my degree.

 After my internship, I began teaching Java at a university.
 I quickly realised that technical skill matters, but connecting with human struggles matters even more.
 Students understood me not because I was an expert, but because I remembered how difficult it felt to be a beginner.
 That awareness – the memory of struggle – would later shape my leadership philosophy across three continents.

-Early in my career at i2c Inc., I worked on mission-critical payment systems where even a small oversight could affect thousands of users.
+Early in my career at a global payments company, I worked on mission-critical payment systems where even a small oversight could affect thousands of users.
 This environment taught me real ownership: responsible for outcomes, not just tasks.
-I learned to think about systems in layers — load, throughput, latency, failure modes, operational risks, and user impact.
+I learned to think about systems in layers – load, throughput, latency, failure modes, operational risks, and user impact.

 Japan: Where Excellence Becomes a Lifestyle